 There are several ways this equal ownership may be resolved, including:

 Each of these options has different implications for both spouses, the business, their taxes, and other forms of financial support.
+An experienced attorney can be a valuable asset who can review the details of your financial situation and explain your options for resolving property division disputes concerning a business.

 If a spouse creates a business prior to the marriage, many people may assume that it is considered separate property.
 This isn’t always true for businesses.
 Depending on when and how a business earned its value, it may be considered marital property.
 The business may be considered marital property if: